pubnub/pubnub-mcp-server/resources/sdk_docs/swift_mobile-push.md

 ## Remove all mobile push notifications (deprecated)

-Disable mobile push notifications from all channels registered with the specified device token using legacy binary APNs interface.
-Prefer the APNs2 methods above.
+Deprecated; use the APNs2 methods above.
+For legacy binary APNs interface only.

 ### Method(s)